korada-abhilash/Chat_Application/README.md

-Created a chat application using MERN stack.
+Created a Chat Application using React,Node.js with MongoDB